francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 - Compress your .jpg with Photoshop using the 'Save for Web (Legacy)' option (under File->Export), [Shift]+[Alt]+[Cmd]+[s], with the appropriate image width resizing and the quality setting at **60** or below.
 - If 'Save for Web (Legacy)' is not available, use 'Export As' (under File->Export).
 - Your images should not be too big in relationship with the space they occupy.
 Consider capping images at **2400px** width for full screen width images, **1200px** for 50% screen width, and **900px** for 33% screen width.
-- If you use the html <video> tag, export your video to .mp4 -> https://cloudconvert.com/mp4-converter and adjust the quality so you are at under 2mb per minute.
+- If you use the html `<video>` tag, export your video to .mp4 -> https://cloudconvert.com/mp4-converter and adjust the quality so you are at under 2mb per minute.
-- Same applies with the <audio> tag, use .mp3 -> https://online-audio-converter.com and adjust so you're under 1mb / minute.
+- Same applies with the `<audio>` tag, use .mp3 -> https://online-audio-converter.com and adjust so you're under 1mb / minute.
+- If your media file is verrrrrrrrrrrrry heavy, consider using Vimeo, YouTube or Soundcloud and embed it on your website using the provided embed code.
+Some of these services provide an API to control play/pause, volume, etc, through Javascript.
+- If your page is really image-heavy, consider implementing your images with a lazyload: https://afarkas.github.io/lazysizes/index.html
+- Use a CDN (Content Delivery Network) to deliver your media files: https://cloudinary.com/ (cloudinary has a free tier)

 Focus points: